keyreply/ppp-academy/PRD/TENANT_DURABLE_OBJECT_PLAN.md

 ## Overview

-This plan implements a **Tenant Durable Object** to represent and manage the complete lifecycle of a tenant (organization/company) in the PPP Academy SaaS platform.
+This plan implements a **Tenant Durable Object** to represent and manage the complete lifecycle of a tenant (organization/company) in the KeyReply Kira SaaS platform.
 Each tenant gets their own Durable Object instance with embedded SQLite storage for managing users, settings, billing, usage tracking, and organizational data.

 **Key principles:**
 - One Durable Object per tenant - complete data isolation